Author: Jari Mononen, CISO

 Unikie does not need official Data Protection Officer (DPO) according to GDPR.
 However, Unkie’s CPO has also additional responsibility for data protection compliance.
 CPO has the required knowledge, support and authority to carry out the role effectively.

 Unkie operates in four member states inside EU – in Finland, Germany, Estonia, Sweden and Poland.
-Unikie has also presence in USA, but information collected inside EU is not processed or transferred outside EU.
+Unikie has also presence in USA and UAE, but information collected inside EU is not processed or transferred outside EU.
 The Unkie’s lead data protection supervisory authority (LDPSA) is Office of Data Protection Ombudsman in Finland.
 The Unikie’s central administration and LDPSA will make the most significant decisions related to the GDPR.